 WHEN WILL I BE NOTIFIED OF MY SUBMISSION STATUS?

-Because our film festival screenings are held year-round, the screening process can range from three weeks to a few months as we program our monthly screenings around each theme Generally speaking, though, a film is considered under consideration until the filmmaker is notified otherwise.
+Because our film festival screenings are held year-round, the screening process can range from three weeks to multiple months as we program our monthly screenings around each theme.
+Generally speaking, though, a film is considered under consideration until the filmmaker is notified otherwise.

 WHAT ARE YOU LOOKING FOR IN A FILM AND WHAT IS YOUR SELECTION PROCESS?